 # subset in r data frame multiple conditions subset(ChickWeight, Diet==4 && Time == 21)

 You can also use the subset command to select specific fields within your data frame, to simplify processing.
+In this case, we will filter based on column value.

 # subset in r testdiet <- subset(ChickWeight, select=c(weight, Time), subset=(Diet==4 && Time > 20))